kassabry/Perturbation_Experiment/README.md

 * perturbation_experiment.ipynb file: Notebook containing the software for the use of variational autoencoder, the perturbation modeling experiments, and the post processing analysis
 * Fingerprinting_Similarity.ipynb: Notebook containing examples of similarity testing and implementation
-* chemvae and models: Folders containing the models and architecture used to build and compile ChemVAE
+* chemvae and models: Folders containing the library of models and architecture used to build and compile ChemVAE (description of model files below)
 * data: data folder containing molecular data of our kinase inhibitors and GDB small molecule baseline retrieved from ZINC and GDB-17 database in SMILES format
 * examples: folder containing intro_to_chemvae.ipynb, a notebook with starter code on use of variational autoencoder
 * graphs: folder containing graphs for different stages of analysis in pipeline